velinea/suborbit/README.md

 ## ✨ Features

-- 🎞️ Fetch movies with subtitles in any language (OpenSubtitles integration)
 - 🔍 Filter by TMDB, IMDB, and Rotten Tomatoes ratings
 - 🎲 Optional random selection for variety
 - 🧩 Radarr integration (add filtered movies automatically)